-The Firm has land use and zoning attorneys in Long Island and New York that have extensive experience in such matters.
+The Firm has land use and zoning attorneys in New York that have extensive experience in such matters.
 One of the firm’s partners, David Neufeld, currently serves on a municipal Zoning Board having previously chaired that Board for ten (10) years.
 We have appeared and made submissions before Planning Boards, Zoning Boards, and other administrative agencies throughout New York State both on behalf of residential and commercial landowners.
 We have also litigated a number of matters involving land use, zoning, and water issues, including challenges to administrative determinations through Article 78 proceedings.

 Recently, we have represented a property owner in Suffolk County who came to us in the midst of a longstanding dispute over the use of his property, which had been partially restricted by a Grant of Easement voluntarily entered into by the owner’s predecessor-in-title.
 After several years of hard-fought, multi-pronged litigation in federal and state court, we were able to achieve a successful resolution for our client which not only secured the right to erect an agricultural structure the Town Planning Board had previously refused to allow, but secured vested rights to the broad development of a significant portion of the property.
 This hard-fought victory combined an aggressive approach with thorough research, including reviewing the history of certain amendments to the Town Zoning Code and developing uncommon applications of the vested rights doctrine.

-Our land use and zoning grants attorneys have also litigated other types of real estate claims, including matters involving title claims; easements; claims of adverse possession; seeking and opposing against requests for Yellowstone Injunctions; filed claims for specific performance, and commenced actions involving regulatory matters concerning the use or occupancy of real property.
+Our land use and zoning attorneys have also litigated other types of real estate claims, including matters involving title claims; easements; claims of adverse possession; seeking and opposing against requests for Yellowstone Injunctions; filed claims for specific performance, and commenced actions involving regulatory matters concerning the use or occupancy of real property.
 This litigation includes the commencement of actions to quiet title; successfully defending against an adverse possession claim filed by a neighboring property owner in Long Island, Suffolk County, New York; representing a management company against a rogue tenant who refused to follow the buildings by-laws and house rules in a Manhattan cooperative apartment, and litigation involving the right family member to retain a rent-stabilized apartment upon the death of the named tenant.
 We are familiar with and have commenced actions to enforce our clients’ property rights under the State Environmental Quality Review Act and the regulations promulgated thereunder, as well as various federal statutes including the Ocean Dumping Act.
 Helping clients in both New York and Long Island.